matthijscox/Blog/pages/2022-07-30-embedding.md

 ## Compiling C++

 I will compile C++ on Windows.
 It's notoriously difficult on Windows to find the right compiler.
 I got burned once on some generic MinGW compiler, creating all kinds of wrong string conversions, took us days to find out.
-So far the MinGW x86_64-8.1.0-posix-seh-rt_v6-rev0 is working fine on my personal system.
+So far the MinGW `x86_64-8.1.0-posix-seh-rt_v6-rev0` version is working fine on my personal system.
 You can also use the [Microsoft Visual C++ compiler tools](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170), you can download the command line tools separate from the Visual Studio IDE.
 Make sure the right tool is added to your windows path.
 Use `where g++` or `where gcc` to find out which one you are using.

 Let's start at the real basics.
 So make a file called example.cpp.
 ```cpp